PS5 Graphics vs. PS4 & Xbox Series X – Which is Best?

 The new graphics on PS5 have improved the gaming experience tremendously, especially with the upgrade to 4K resolution and ray tracing technology.
 Games will look fantastic and clearer.

 But you will need a decent 4K TV to harness its full potential.
-Thankfully, you can pick up some pretty decent options now for not too much money.

 Future of Gaming